 What information do you collect when I complete the “Contact Us” form?

 Any information supplied through our contact forms is used to aid our business to respond to your request and provide you with the necessary information.
 Your phone number may be entered to receive text message updates from any one of our schools.
 You can unsubscribe to text message updates at any time.
 Your email address may be entered to receive our electronic newsletter.
 You can also unsubscribe to this newsletter at any time.

 Will you disclose the information you collect to outside third parties?

-Centre for Arts and Technology will not sell or otherwise provide the information we collect to outside third parties for the purpose of direct or indirect mass email marketing.
+We will not sell or otherwise provide the information we collect to outside third parties for the purpose of direct or indirect mass email marketing.

-Centre for Arts and Technology will disclose personal information and/or an IP address, when required by law or in the good-faith belief that such action is necessary to:
+We will disclose personal information and/or an IP address, when required by law or in the good-faith belief that such action is necessary to:

 What safeguards are in place?